-And thus, Lucasfilm was born—and so was George Lucas, the entrepreneur.
+Lucasfilm was born—and so was George Lucas, The Entrepreneur.

 After the massive success of The Empire Strikes Back, Lucas realized that he was making 3 times as much revenue in toy sales than he was for the actual films.
 Thus, if he could sell more toys, it would mean more projects for Lucasfilm, and even less need for studio financing.

-So Lucas began sharing ideas with Kurtz—who was still his partner—for the third film that would help the company increase merchandise sales.
-He wanted to add the "Ewoks" and make the film more kid friendly than The Empire Strikes Back.
+So Lucas began sharing ideas for the third film with Kurtz—who was still his partner— that would help increase merchandise sales.
+Lucas wanted to add the "Ewoks" and make the film more kid friendly than The Empire Strikes Back.